yourdevkalki/arbitrum-vibekit/typescript/examples/README.md

 **1. Vibekit's Web Interface**

-To interact with the lending agent through the web interface, refer to [this quickstart](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/docs/quickstart.md) guide.
-The Lending agent is started by default when the frontend is launched.
+To interact with the agent through the web interface, refer to [this quickstart](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/docs/quickstart.md) guide.

 **2. Integrate with Cursor IDE**